7 Takeaways from an Immersive ImageThink Visual Workshop

 1. Graphic Recording Is More (Neuro) Science Than Art.

-ImageThink workshops aren’t just about teaching your team how to draw, or why we use whiteboards instead of powerpoint.
+ImageThink workshops aren’t just about teaching your team how to draw, or why we use whiteboards instead of PowerPoint.
 (We’ll cover that as well, but it’s not all we’ll talk about.)

 On a fundamental level, our workshops fully immerse attendees in the why of working graphically.
 Humans are visual animals, wired to process information optically.